osstech-jp/mailman/src/mailman/commands/docs/findmember.rst

 Finding members
 ===============

-The ``mailman findmember`` reports all members with email address matching a case-insensitive supplied pattern by address, list and role.
+The ``mailman findmember`` command reports all members with email address matching a case-insensitive supplied pattern by address, list and role.

     >>> from mailman.testing.documentation import cli
     >>> command = cli('mailman.commands.cli_findmember.findmember')